 We can overreact in anger at times and receive forgiveness.
 We can miss an important anniversary and still be able to make amends.
 We can even experience the occasional unkind action and make it up to our mate.

-You may think I’m exaggerating to make such a statement, but our work at The Marriage Recovery Center has proven the horrific power of these thinking errors.
+You may think I’m exaggerating to make such a statement, but our work at The Marriage Recovery Center has proven the devastating power of these thinking errors.

 These actions are so corrosive because they are grounded in the primary Thinking Error—Denial.

-Someone has said denial—the avoidance of taking responsibility for one’s action—as Don’t Even Notice I Am Lying to myself.
-Because I am lying to myself, I cannot nor will not fully own the damage of what I am doing to you.
+Someone has defined denial—the avoidance of taking responsibility for one’s behavior—as Don’t Even Notice I Am Lying to myself.
+Because I am lying to myself, I cannot, nor will not, fully own the damage of what I am doing to you.
 Hence, nothing changes and the destructive behaviors continue—eroding the relationship.